Waldstatt

 Waldstatt is a municipality in the canton of Appenzell Ausserrhoden in Switzerland.

 History

 Waldstatt is first mentioned in 1374 as Ober Walstatt.
 In 1415 it was mentioned as Wallstatt.

 Geography

 Waldstatt has an area, As of 2006, of 6.7 km2.
 Of this area, 62.1% is used for agricultural purposes, while 25.9% is forested.
 Of the rest of the land, 10.6% is settled (buildings or roads) and the remainder (1.3%) is non-productive (rivers, glaciers or mountains).

 The municipality is located in the former District of Hinterland.
 It consists of the village of Waldstatt and a number of hamlets and farm houses.
+It is located about two miles south of Herisau.